Fr. Seth Brown

 Fr.
-Snider was named the pastor of Mother of Dolors in Vandalia, our home parish in June 2018.
+Seth was named the pastor of Mother of Dolors in Vandalia, our home parish in July 2021.
 He serves as the chaplain of OSMM.
 He has been very supportive of our ministry and we look forward to his guidance.

 Fr.
 Chad Ripperger